Tel: 01333 360319

 The quaintness and style from a small campsite can lead to conversations such as ‘This would be a great way to retire’.
 ‘Why don’t we think about getting somewhere like this?
 We love camping and we could create our own special place.’
 It’s only when you start drilling down to what it would actually be involved, that you come to the conclusion ‘Actually it seems a great idea but in reality, it’s not as simple as that’.

-The coastal town of Leven is only a short drive away and you are also close to St Andrews, the home of golf but this was going to be a walking break for us and we knew that the Fife Coastal Path was only a short walk from the campsite.
+The coastal town of Leven is only a short drive away and you are also close to St Andrews, (we have included a link from fellow blogger ‘The Chaotic Scot’ for more information) but this was going to be a walking break for us and we knew that the Fife Coastal Path was only a short walk from the campsite.
 This coastal path links the Forth and Tay Estuaries and is over 114 miles long.
 You will walk through picturesque fishing villages, golden beaches, attractive woods and nature reserves.
 You are never far away from the main bus route, allowing you to be flexible with your start and stop destinations.

 Our first stop was St Monans, a fishing village with an ancient history.
 A village called Inverie existed here as far back as the 800s.
 In about 875 St Monanus or St. Monan was buried at a shrine here and the village was renamed St Monans.

 We would definitely recommend this stretch of the coastal path as there is plenty of photo opportunities and occasions when you just want to stand and take in what you are seeing.
-Woodland Gardens Caravan & Camping is a great place to stay and if you do decide to stop at Anstruther, you MUST visit the famous chip shop, The Wee Chippy, where you will be treated to the best chips you have ever tasted!
+Woodland Gardens Caravan & Camping is a great place to stay and if you do decide to stop at Anstruther, you MUST visit The Wee Chippy, where you will be treated to the best chips you have ever tasted!